aces/Loris-MRI/docs/scripts_md/ConfigOB.md

 RETURN: (boolean) 1 if is\_qsub is set to Yes in the Config module, 0 otherwise

-### getUseProjects()

-Get the useProjects Config setting.

-RETURN: (boolean) 1 if useProjects is set to Yes in the Config module, 0 otherwise

 ### getCreateCandidates()

 Get the createCandidates Config setting.